Token-Based Audio Inpainting via Discrete Diffusion: Preliminary

-Continues Diffusion Models (CDMs)~\cite{ho2020denoising, song2020score} have achieved remarkable success across various generative modeling tasks, particularly in the image domain~\cite{dhariwal2021diffusion}.
+Continuous Diffusion Models (CDMs)~\citep{ho2020denoising, song2020score} have achieved remarkable success across various generative modeling tasks, particularly in the image domain~\citep{dhariwal2021diffusion}.
 The high-dimensional nature of raw audio data adds to the difficulty of directly modeling it within the diffusion framework.
-One effective strategy to address this issue is to first compress continuous audio signals into compact, discrete representations, such as quantized tokens derived from a learned codebook~\cite{defossez2022high}.
-DDMs, which operate in a token space, have recently demonstrated strong performance in the domain of natural language generation~\cite{lou2310discrete, nie2025large, sahoo2024simple}.

-To the best of our knowledge, our method \emph{Audio Inpainting using Discrete Diffusion Model} (AIDD) is the first approach to leverage a discrete diffusion model for the task of audio inpainting.
-Similar to CDMs, DDMs comprise a forward noising process that progressively corrupts an initial sample \(x_0\) into a maximally noisy (fully masked) version \(x_T\), and a reverse denoising process trained to reconstruct \(x_0\) from \(x_T\).
+An effective strategy to address this issue is to first compress continuous audio signals into compact, discrete representations, such as quantized tokens derived from a learned codebook~\citep{defossez2022high}.
+DDMs, which operate in a token space, have recently demonstrated strong performance in the domain of natural language generation~\citep{lou2310discrete, nie2025large, sahoo2024simple}.
+Similarly to CDM, DDMs comprise a forward noising process that progressively corrupts an initial sample \(x_0\) into a maximally noisy (fully masked) version \(x_T\), and a reverse denoising process trained to reconstruct \(x_0\) from \(x_T\).

 \paragraph{Forward process.} Given the tokenized audio data \(x_0 \sim p_{\text{data}}\) over a finite alphabet \(\mathcal{X} = \{1, \ldots, N\} \), the forward process is defined by a transition matrix \( Q_t \) that indicates how \(x_{t-1}\) transits to \(x_t\) for each step in the forward process.
 The behavior of the process is given by: